LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-Hence, the Fourier transform and the inverse Fourier transform restrict to endomorphisms of the Schwartz space which we will denote respectively by
+Hence, the Fourier transform and the inverse Fourier transform restrict to endomorphisms of the Schwartz space, which we will denote respectively by

 <div>